sguzunov/docs/docs/glue42-concepts/05_windows/01_window-management/03_net/window-management-net.md

 ## Window Operations

 Once an application window is registered, the Window Management API will accept full control over the window positioning, sizing and visibility.
-The application should not use *native* methods (for example, WPF/WinForms calls) to control the window as it will interfere with the Glue42 window management.
+The application shouldn't use *native* methods (for example, WPF/WinForms calls) to control the window as it will interfere with the Glue42 window management.

 You can perform operations on the current window and on any other registered window.